Time for fresh thinking

 Then at the end, you’ll find a few reflections from us on how we piloted it, what did and didn’t work, and what we learned.
 Our prayer is that you’ll be able to build on this foundation, and find a new and refreshing way to engage with your young people, in whatever context you’re currently working.

 Showcase is a fresh approach to youth ministry that explores how human creativity can help us think about and connect with Christian faith.

-Books, Creative Resources
+Books, Activity Resources

 "Showcase provides you with a wide variety of ideas for helping and motivating young people in creative projects, and for then finding a mechanism to exhibit what they’ve made.
 If this is all you choose to do with the resource, then it will certainly have been worthwhile.
 This in itself will have a range of benefits for young people, from contributing to their emotional well-being, to giving them the confidence to show and talk about their work to others.
 It’ll unearth talents among your young people that you — and perhaps they — never knew were there.
 And it will add an energy to your youth ‘meetings’, whatever form they take, which comes from the collaboration and democratisation of the creative process."